 One of the main reasons children feel frightened to go to school is bullying.
 Through the safeguarding agenda we have a duty to ensure that no child is afraid to go to school because of bullies.
 Below are a range of resources to help support you in delivering these lessons in school.

-- Bullying UK website - wide range of resources to support schools
+- Family Lives - bullying and school - wide range of resources to support schools

-- Kiscape website - range of free anti-bullying classroom resources
+- Kidscape website - range of free anti-bullying classroom resources

 - Diversity role models website offers workshop and teacher training on homophobic bullying.